Basketball Shooting Drills

 Hesitation Pull-Up

-Same setup, but the player hesitates after the first dribble (slight upward shoulder bounce to fake a pull-up), then attacks with a second dribble before rising.
+The same wing setup, but the player hesitates after the first dribble (a slight upward shoulder bounce to fake a pull-up), then attacks with a second dribble before rising.
 Eight reps per side.
-Benchmark: 4 of 8 makes per side, with the hesitation lasting half a second or less.
-Cue: "rise, attack, rise."
-Common error: hesitation becomes a full stop, killing momentum.
-Fix: keep the dribble alive; ball stays low.

 Step-Back Jumper